 Pearl Ex is a powdered pigment.
 The pigments provide a metallic sheen to surfaces.

-I applied a glaze (thin coat) of Super Copper over the orange border design on the front cover.
+I applied a glaze (thin coat) of Super Copper over the orange border design on the front cover, the side binder (shown), and the trim on the back cover.

 On the pale yellow center wing markings I used Interference Gold.